EDT providing benefits for Universities

 EDT works with over 40 universities throughout the UK and this reaps benefits for all parties involved.

-The EDT events held at Universities include First Edition (hands-on STEM days), Engineering Education Scheme (England & Scotland) and Headstart.
+The EDT events held at Universities include First Edition (hands-on STEM days), Engineering Education Scheme (England & Scotland), Routes into STEM (3 day course - 1 day at a college, 1 day at a university and 1 day at a company), Inspire - 3 day course for girls at university and Headstart (university taster course).
 Students get an insight into university life, talks with university students and staff as well as the opportunity to work on projects at the university.
 We also work closely with University Admission Departments to promote The Year in Industry to their undergraduates students to provide a paid, structured sandwich placement.

 Universities benefit from involvement with EDT programmes as they provide the opportunity to promote Universities and courses to prospective students, develop pre and postgraduates’ skills, assist with Widening Participation and government targets and develop strategic links with EDT, other STEM organisations and schools/colleges.